 If the NIH or eRA commons identity authentication fails or the authenticated identity no longer appears in the NIH-provided whitelist, you can no longer access TCGA controlled access data files.
 It is your responsibility to delete any TCGA controlled-access data in your personal workspaces if you lose dbGaP authorized access.
 You must also refrain from distributing TCGA controlled access data to users unless they have dbGaP authorized access.

 Termination of Use

-We may in our sole discretion suspend/terminate your access to Terra without notification for violation of the Terms of Service, or for other conduct that we deem harmful/unlawful to others.
-We may also periodically review accounts for which a user has not logged on.
+We may in our sole discretion suspend/terminate your access to Terra without notification.
+We may also periodically review and remove accounts for which a user has not logged on.

 Terra may provide links that are maintained or controlled by external organizations.
-The listing of links is not an endorsement of information, products, or services, and do not imply a direct association between the Broad Institute and the operators of the outside resource links.
+The listing of links are not an endorsement of information, products, or services, and do not imply a direct association between the Broad and the operators of the outside resource links.

 By accessing Terra, you expressly consent to monitoring of your actions and all content or data transiting or stored therein.
-We reserve the right to delete, move, or edit any data, which we consider to be unacceptable or inappropriate whether for legal or other reasons.
+We reserve the right to delete, move, or edit any data, which we consider to be unacceptable or inappropriate.

 Disclaimer of Warranty

 You expressly understand and agree that your use of Terra, or any material available through it, is at your own risk.
 Neither the Broad nor its employees warrant that Terra will be uninterrupted, problem-free, free of omissions, or error-free; nor do they make any warranty as to the results that may be obtained from Terra.